The skin opening for the feeding tube is called a stoma. The name has nothing to do with the

 painful, burning, bleeding granulation tissue occur.
 So stop using the peroxide.
 It is not

 effective for preventing infection anyway.
 Washing once or twice daily with soap and water will

 do just fine.
 There is no longer a need to make washing it a sterile procedure (sterile gloves,

-cloth than the one used for the rest of your bath.
-A thin, cheap or worn out wash cloth gets
+washcloth than the one used for the rest of your bath.
+A thin, cheap or worn out washcloth gets

 under the bumper much better than a plush expensive one.
 Antibiotic soap is not necessary (and

 environmentally bad as it ends up in our water supply).
 The amount of antibiotic and the time it

 is on the skin is ineffective anyway.
 The soap itself has just as much antibacterial action.
 A

 split gauze 4x4 or 2x2 under the flange plate will catch any drainage and keep the plastic from

 irritating the skin.
 At first Bacitracin ointment should be applied with a q-tip, but can be